Oddish1/todo-it/README.md

 changing task date, changing task priority manually.
 - **Task Time Estimation**: The ability to input a time estimation along with how long the task actually took to complete.
-- **Time Estimation Recommendations**: Functionality in the application that can look at similar tasks you have completed in the past and give a better time estimation.
-Will be able to be overridden by the user.
 - **Timer**: A task timer that you can start when starting a task, pause, and stop when you are completed with the task.
-Will work hand in hand with time estimation recommendations.
 Will be able to be configured to automatically send an alert when it's time to take a break (user configurable).
 - **Task Tagging**: The ability to add tags to your tasks such as "school", "work", "chores", etc.
 - **Statistics**: A report page that shows you total time spent on tasks as